fleupold/fluent-bit-test/README.md

-In one shell, run:  docker-compose up1
+In one shell, run:  `docker-compose up`

 In another shell run
 ```
 curl "localhost:9200/_search?pretty" \